JonathanWilbur/mueller-report/volume1.md

 from a bank whose CEO was then seeking a position in the Trump administration); allegations that Papadopoulos committed a crime or crimes by acting as an unregistered agent of the Israeli government; and four sets of allegations involving Michael Flynn, the former national security advisor to president Trump.

 On October 20, 2017, the Acting attorney general confirmed in a memorandum the special counsel's investigative authority as to several individuals and entities.
-First, "as part of a full and thorough investigation of the Russian government's efforts to interfere in the 2016

-presidential election," the special counsel was authorized to investigate "the pertinent activities of Michael Cohen, Richard Gates, , Roger Stone, and
+First, "as part of a full and thorough investigation of the Russian government's efforts to interfere in the 2016 presidential election," the special counsel was authorized to investigate "the pertinent activities of Michael Cohen, Richard Gates, **\[ REDACTED: Personal Privacy \]**, Roger Stone, and **\[ REDACTED: Personal Privacy \]**"
-I" "confirmation of the authorization to investigate such individuals, " the memorandum stressed, "does not suggest that the special counsel has made a determination that any of them has committed a crime ."
+"confirmation of the authorization to investigate such individuals," the memorandum stressed, "does not suggest that the special counsel has made a determination that any of them has committed a crime ."
 Second, with respect to Michael Cohen, the memorandum recognized the special counsel's authority to investigate " leads relate\[d\] to Cohen's establishment and use of